 Zambia’s native cuisine is based on nshima, a cooked porridge made from ground maize normally accompanied by some tasty relish, perhaps made of meat and tomatoes, or dried fish.
 Safari camps will often prepare nshima if requested, and it is almost always available in small, local restaurants.

 Camps, hotels and lodges that cater to overseas visitors tend to serve a range of international fare, and the quality of food prepared in the most remote bush camps is typically excellent.
 Water in the main towns is usually purified.
-The locals drink it and are used to the relatively innocuous bugs that it may harbour.
-If you are in the country for a long time, then it may be worth acclimating yourself to it.
+The locals drink it and if you are in the country for a long time, then it may be worth acclimating yourself to it.
 However, if you are in Zambia for just a few weeks, then try to drink only bottled water.

 Rainy season is from November to March though the further north you are, the earlier the rains arrive and the later they leave.
 Eastern areas and higher areas generally receive more rain than western and lowland areas.